moneroexamples/access-blockchain-in-cpp/README.md

          << "dervied key      : "  << derivation << "\n" << endl;

-    // each tx that we (or the adddress we are checking) received
+    // each tx that we (or the address we are checking) received
     // contains a number of outputs.
     // some of them are ours, some not. so we need to go through
-    // all of them in a given tx block, to check with outputs are ours.
+    // all of them in a given tx block, to check which outputs are ours.

     // get the total number of outputs in a transaction. size_t output_no = tx.vout.size();